Vibrance vs saturation is a popular photography debate. Right up there with Nikon vs Canon, or mirrorless vs DSLR.

 Setting the saturation slider to +100 made every color stand out.
-You can see why portrait and wedding photographers prefer not to use the saturation tool often.
-Overly saturated colors aren’t very flattering.
+Portrait and wedding photographers prefer not to use the saturation tool often.
+Oversaturation of colors isn’t very flattering.

 The surroundings look vibrant.
-But the subject’s skin color has completely changed, creating an unnatural look.
+But the subject’s skin color has changed, creating an unnatural look.

-Setting the vibrance slider to +100 resulted in a less dramatic effect.
+Setting the vibrancy slider to +100 resulted in a less dramatic effect.
 Vibrance focuses on enhancing dull colors.

 In the original photo, the surrounding flowers and t-shirt are duller than the subject.
-This is what the tool prioritised.
+This is what the tool focused on.